Water in glass

 A look at the design, construction and operation of a small scale slow sand water filter.
 (Building a small slow sand water filter for individual use)

 Please help support this site by purchasing a summary of our research which includes drawings, pictures and construction details to build filters.
-This page on our blog has the info. $7.50 Thank you!!
+This page on our blog has the info. $7.50 Thank you!

 > Introduction